chorman0773/blog/posts/2023-08-intro-to-xlang.md

 Each plugin is passed a mutable reference to the top level `File` by the `accept_ir` method of the `XLangPlugin` trait.
 Frontends would then build the IR and write it to the reference, backends would read the IR and build it's output, and transformers modify the `File` in place.

+## Stack Operations in XIR, or how to do interesting things

+Many operations in XIR are typed, and perform some transformation on the values taken from the stack before pushing new ones.
+However, three expressions manipulate the stack in more generalized ways.
+The expressions are `pivot`, `pop`, and `dup`, and are collectively called the stack operations.

+`pop` and `dup` are both relatively straightforward for anyone who's worked with a stack, but has a few interesting features.
+Both are provided with a single integer value we'll call `n`.
+Both instructions, `pop n` and `dup n`, pop `n` values from the stack.
+With `pop n` these values are discarded, and `dup n` pushs the values in the reverse order they were popped, then repeats the process.
+As a net result, `dup n` duplicates a group of `n` values from the stack.
+In the XIR parser, these expressions may be written simply as `pop` or `dup`, in which case an `n` of `1` is inferred.

+`pivot` is an interesting expression.
+It is provided with 2 values, which we'll call `m` and `n`.
+Strictly speaking, `pivot m n` pops `n` values from the stack in a group we'll call `S`, and then pops `m` values from the stack in a group we'll call `T`.
+It then pushes the values in `S` in the opposite order that they were popped (or, the same order they appeared on the stack in the first case), and then pushes the values in `T`.
+This is a powerful operation in XIR, as it can provide effectively random access to the value stack in a proper stack operation.

+There notable cases are particularily useful for lowering source languages, though others may be useful in niche cases, and show up in optimized IR that makes heavier use of the stack compared to local variables (which are stored primarily in memory).
+* `pivot 1 n`, moves 1 value to the top of the stack from `n` values down.
+* `pivot n 1` moves 1 value from the top of the stack to `n` values down (not including that value itself),
+* `pivot n n` swaps two equally sized groups of `n` values.

+Like `pop` and `dup`, `pivot` may appear in two special-cased forms.
+A single input like `pivot n` means `pivot n n` (performs the swap operation), and no inputs like simply `pivot` means `pivot 1 1` (swaps 1 value).

 ## An Example, the Tiny language lowered to XLang